Dental emergency: Dental Trauma

 Dental trauma refers to an injury on hard and soft tissues of the oral cavity and face.
 This includes the teeth and surrounding tissues, the periodontium, tongue, lips and cheeks.
 It is more prevalent with children between 8– 12 years of age but can still happen to anyone.
+Trauma to primary teeth most commonly occurs at the age of two to three years, during the period of developing motor coordination.
+When primary teeth are injured, treatment should primarily ensure the safety of the permanent tooth and avoid any risk of damage to the permanent successor teeth.
+This is because the apex of the root of the injured primary tooth lies close to the developing permanent tooth germ.
 The prognosis of the tooth is worse the longer it is out of the mouth.

 The following is a list of dental trauma affecting different surfaces of the teeth and periodontium.

+Do not touch the root surface.
+The root is covered with living periodontal ligament cells that are necessary for successful reimplantation.
+Even light contact can damage these cells and reduce your chances of saving the tooth.